 - appropriate subdivision to separate different classes of livestock

 - watering troughs with a reliable reticulated supply of water, see water supply for stock containment areas (water pipes should be buried underground to stop water heating up while in poly pipes)

-- stabilisation of soil around troughs through the use of stone or gravel where necessary
+- stabilisation of soil around troughs, using stone or gravel where necessary

 - feed areas located away from water troughs (such as the opposite end of the pen) to reduce the chance of livestock transporting feed residues on their mouths to pollute the water supply